GFite/purplepaper/finx-io/src/pages/docs/v2/01-methodology/01-glossary.md

 +/-100 basis point (bps) change in the underlying par government yield curve.
 Effective Duration takes into account both the discounting that occurs at different interest rates as well as changes in cash flows.

 For the Par Effective Duration, the theoretical par curve is shifted +/- 100 bps to determine the corresponding spot curves to value the security assuming a constant OAS based on the bond’s specific price.
 The Par Effective Duration is the average percentage change in price of the bond versus its input price.
 For Spot Effective Duration we assume a zero volatility and hold the bond’s ZVO or Z-spread constant.

+## Interest Cash Flows

+The Interest cash flow based on the coupon payment frequency for the coupon paid as of the cash flow date.

 ## LIBOR Option Adjusted Spread (OAS)